maxieds/AndroidFilePickerLight/README.md

         FOLDER_MEDIA_VIDEO("Media", R.attr.namedFolderMediaIcon, BaseFolderPathType.BASE_PATH_TYPE_EXTERNAL_FILES_DCIM);
     }
 ```
-Some other non-display type configuration options that can be set include the following:
+Some other non-display type configuration options that can be set include the following
+(*be cautious at tweaking these too much unless you really understand what you are doing!*):
 ```java
 FileChooserBuilder fcBuilderConfig = new FileChooserBuilder.getDirectoryChooserInstance(FileChooserActivity.getInstance())
      /* How many default file items to store in the RecyclerView when it initially loads? */